qnzhou/simplicial_arrangement/README.md

 A simplicial arrangement is defined as the arrangement over a 2 or 3 dimensional simplex cut by a set of hyperplanes.

-In this work, a hyperplane is represented implicitly by the coefficients of the Barycentric plane equation.
-A point is represented indirectly as the intersection of `dim` hyperplanes, where `dim` is either 2 or 3.

 ## Build

 ```sh